quadcube/pyEchonetLite/README.md

 # pyEchonetLite: Echonet Lite for Human
-Too lazy to search specification documents for Class Group Code, source EOJ, ESV, etc.?
-Written in Python 3, require no external dependencies, pure Python!
+Too lazy to search specification documents for mundane stuffs like Class Group Code, source EOJ, ESV, etc.? pyEchonetLite was created to make interfacing with Echonet Lite devices a breeze.
+No need to Written in Python 3, require no external dependencies, pure Python!

 #### Wanna create an Echonet Lite packet?